Yes. Hillsboro is home to several marijuana dispensaries. The city, pursuant to Oregon’s Measure 91, permits the operation of marijuana dispensaries.

 Yes, it is possible to purchase cannabis from online weed dispensaries in the city.

 In order to have an enjoyable experience, you should be aware of Oregon and Hillsboro cannabis and cannabis dispensary laws before visiting a dispensary in the city.
 Only persons aged 21 or older may be allowed to enter a dispensary in the city.
 Such persons must have valid government-issued IDs to support their age claims.
-If you intend to purchase medical marijuana, you must provide a medical marijuana card issued under the Ohio Medical Marijuana Program.
+If you intend to purchase medical marijuana, you must provide a medical marijuana card issued under the Oregon Medical Marijuana Program.
 While tourists or visitors to Hillsboro are allowed to buy recreational cannabis from licensed dispensaries in the city, they are prohibited from purchasing medical cannabis.
-Still, Ohio laws permit persons with medical marijuana cards from other states where medical marijuana is legal to buy cannabis from the adult-use market.
+Still, Oregon laws permit persons with medical marijuana cards from other states where medical marijuana is legal to buy cannabis from the adult-use market.

 Note that you are unlikely to be able to pay for your purchases using a credit card.
 Hence, you should bring cash with you to the dispensary.
 Alternatively, you use an on-site ATM to withdraw cash to complete your transactions.
 In some dispensaries, you may be permitted to pay using debit cards.
 After completing your purchases, you may not consume cannabis on the grounds of the dispensary, as cannabis use on dispensary premises in Hillsboro is illegal.

 Hillsboro permits the operations of medical and recreational cannabis dispensaries within its jurisdiction.
 Such cannabis establishments are required to abide by the following rules: